damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-integration-and-deployment-with-gitlab.html.md

 ## From idea to production with GitLab

-Our Head of Product, [Mark Pundsack], created a demonstration which illustrates an integration of **GitLab CI**, **Continuous Deployment**, and our built-in **Container Registry** capability to develop faster **from idea to production**.
+Our Head of Product, [Mark Pundsack], created a demonstration which illustrates an use-case of our built-in capabilities with **GitLab CI**, **Continuous Deployment**, and **Container Registry** together, to develop **faster from idea to production**.

-In this video, you can see how it's possible, within one single interface (GitLab.com), to do everything:
+In this video, you can see how it's possible, within one single interface (GitLab), to do everything:

 - Have an idea
 - Create an issue to discuss it with your team